top of page

 design for belonging

-Belonging means we feel feel seen, heard, affirmed in our identities, appreciated for our strengths, and supported in our struggles.
+Belonging means we feel feel seen, heard, affirmed in our identities, appreciated for our strengths, and supported during our struggles.
 A basic human need, belonging is different from fitting in.
 Fitting in means we hide, diminish, change, or ignore parts of ourselves in order to be in a group.
 Belonging means we can be who we are, together in a community.

 Creating a sense of belonging at school means more than doing an occasional community-building activity.
 While such activities can be fun, they can send the implicit message that community is something that happens separate and apart from the “real” business of school.
 This workshop series shows how to foster a sense of belonging through the ways we structure students’ interactions with their learning, their work, and their classmates.